Improved Monitoring of Entitlements - Medicare Cards

 |25437783311||Seemingly valid Medicare card|

-Medicare Australia provides a Medicare number enquiry line to assist pharmacists in obtaining Medicare (or Veteran's) card numbers for use in Pharmaceutical Benefits Scheme (PBS) claims.
-This phone service allows pharmacists to call Medicare Australia and with the consent of their patient, obtain the patient's Medicare (or Veteran's) card number and card expiry date.
+Medicare provides a Medicare number enquiry line to assist pharmacists in obtaining Medicare (or Veteran's) card numbers for use in Pharmaceutical Benefits Scheme (PBS) claims.
+This phone service allows pharmacists to call Medicare and with the consent of their patient, obtain the patient's Medicare (or Veteran's) card number and card expiry date.
 The enquiry line number is 132 290.

 The enquiry line can release a maximum of five numbers and expiry dates per call.
-For more than five numbers, Medicare Australia has established a fax back service to pharmacists.
+For more than five numbers, Medicare has established a fax back service to pharmacists.
 The Medicare number release form [PDF, 64Kb] may be used to obtain patients' Medicare (or Veteran's) card numbers and expiry dates.

 More information can be found at the following websites: